Anne F. Beiler: Personal life

 By LaWonna, she has three grandchildren, and through her seven siblings, she has more than thirty nieces and nephews.
 Dyslexia affects several members of her family.

 Beiler describes in her memoir that her church's pastor had maintained secret sexual relationships with her and her sisters, and that he had also molested her daughter LaWonna.

-Beiler holds two honorary doctorates, one from Elizabethtown College and another from the Eastern University, both schools located in Pennsylvania.
+Beiler holds two honorary doctorates, one from Elizabethtown College and another from the Eastern University.
 She obtained her GED at the age of 50.
 She served on the board of directors for the Museum of the Bible, which opened in 2017 with support from Hobby Lobby's founder, David Green.